 Today, opal is the birthstone for those born in October, loved by people who believe in the power of gemstones and crystals for their healing properties, and are especially favoured by Asian cultures including the Chinese and Japanese who believe opals are lucky for business.

-Even Hollywood’s leading ladies have embraced Australian opals, for their beauty, sophistication and their symbolism – Australian actress Cate Blanchett received her 2014 Academy Award for Best Actress wearing spectacular Chopard opal earrings.
+Even Hollywood’s leading ladies have embraced Australian opals for their beauty, sophistication and their symbolism – Australian actress Cate Blanchett (pictured below) received her 2014 Academy Award for Best Actress wearing spectacular Chopard opal earrings (below).
 Now that’s some good luck right there!

 So where did opal's bad luck story originate and why?